 Creating a session policy with Conditional Access App Control enables you to control user sessions by redirecting the user through a reverse proxy instead of directly to the app.
-From then on, user requests and responses go through Cloud App Security rather than directly to the app.
+From then on, user requests and responses go through Defender for Cloud Apps rather than directly to the app.

-When a session is protected by proxy, all the relevant URLs and cookies are replaced by Cloud App Security.
+When a session is protected by proxy, all the relevant URLs and cookies are replaced by Defender for Cloud Apps.
 For example, if the app returns a page with links whose domains end with

 myapp.com, the link's domain is suffixed with something like